Ph.D. Sociology, University of California, Berkeley, 2018

 B.A.
 Sociology and American Studies, Wesleyan University, 2005

-An article based on this project was awarded the 2019 W. Richard Scott Award for Distinguished Scholarship by the ASA's Section on Organizations, Occupations, and Work, and the 2021 Star-Nelkin Paper Award from the ASA's Section on Science, Knowledge, and Technology.
+Articles based on this project have been awarded the 2019 W. Richard Scott Award for Distinguished Scholarship from the ASA's Section on Organizations, Occupations, and Work, and the 2021 Star-Nelkin Paper Award from the ASA's Section on Science, Knowledge, and Technology.
 Benjamin's ongoing projects investigate the sociology of artificial intelligence; how organizations can improve conditions for the hidden workers who support AI systems; the governance of digital platforms; power and positionality in organizational ethnography; and the relationship between venture capital, organizational cultures, and organizational change.

 Benjamin’s research has been supported by the Horowitz Foundation for Social Policy and the UC Berkeley Institute for Research on Labor and Employment.
 His work has been featured in the Financial Times, Axios, and in a publication of the World Economic Forum.
 Benjamin is a member of the international editorial board of Work and Occupations.